 (Photo credit: Hot Sand)

 Hot Sand is a glass-blowing studio located in Asbury Park.
 Grab a few friends and sign up to blow your own drinking glass, paperweight, vase, bubble, and so much more.
 There is also a make-your-own drinking glass/candy dish for kids and private parties.
-Classes range from $35-$65 and reservations are recommended.
+Reservations are recommended here.

 (Photo credit: @silverballmuseumarcade)